foliant-docs/foliantcontrib.init/README.md

 ## Usage

+You can create a project from the default _base_ template or from a custom template

+### Base template

-Create project from the default “base” template:
+Create project from the default _base_ template:

 ```shell
 $ foliant init